King William's College

 King William's College (Colleish Ree Illiam) is a co-educational private school for pupils aged 3 to 18 near Castletown on the Isle of Man.
 It is a member of the International Baccalaureate and Headmasters' and Headmistresses' Conference organisations.
 The College operates at two sites: a main senior school campus on the shore of Castletown Bay, and a prep school (The Buchan School) in the Westhill part of Castletown.
 The College was originally for boys only, but became co-educational in the 1980s.
 It has roughly five hundred pupils.

 The UK Department for Education categorises it as an Overseas British school.

 History

 The establishment of the College was funded principally by the Bishop Barrow Trust, originally set up in 1668 to provide education in the Isle of Man.
-When founded in 1833, the College opened its doors with only 46 boys.
+Founded in 1833, the College opened its doors with 46 boys.
 The shield in the centre of the College's coat of arms is that of Bishop Isaac Barrow.
 The school was named after King William IV, who is said to have been asked for a financial contribution and to have offered the founders "my most valuable possession, my name".